wp-plugins/si-contact-form/readme.txt

 = Troubleshooting if the CAPTCHA image itself is not being shown: =

 This can happen if a server has too low a default permission level on new folders.
-Check and make sure the permission on all the captcha-secureimage folders are set to permission: 755
+Check that the permission on all the captcha-secureimage folders are set to permission: 755

 all these folders need to be 755:
 - si-contact-form